 Effects of Codetermination on Growth

 Most recent studies of European codetermination are converging on a surprising finding: codetermination appears to have little impact, positively or negatively, on firm performance.
-Some studies suggest positive impacts, ranging from capital formation to productivity, but authors stress that positive economic impacts are tenuous.

 Across a variety of existing studies, most agree that European codetermination has had no negative impact on the economy .
 While there are tenuous suggestions that codetermination may have minor positive effects, the consistent absence of negative effects is the more prominent finding.

 In Germany, studies found that codetermination had no significant influence on stock prices , profits , or workers' wages .
 Nor did the threat of codetermination deter German firms from incorporating .

 In Finland, codetermination had no negative effects on profitability or firm survival rates .
 Nor did Finnish firms attempt to avoid being subject to the codetermination laws , such as by changing their firm size to remain below the threshold of 150 employees that determines what companies must comply with codetermination.
 In fact, Finnish codetermination is associated with a slightly positive effect on capital formation (the overall accumulation of capital assets such as equipment, tools, transportation, or other physical assets).